 Marc Applebaum received his Ph.D. in Psychology from Saybrook University in 2009, after completing a Independent Ph.D. program directed by Amedeo Giorgi.
 He worked as a clinical case manager in San Francisco’s community mental health system and has more than a decade of organizational consulting experience as an executive coach in the San Francisco Bay Area.
 He is a member of the Psychology Faculty at Saybrook Graduate School, teaching qualitative psychological research methods, particularly descriptive phenomenological research grounded in the work of Husserl and Merleau-Ponty, and hermeneutic research informed by Ricoeur’s work.
 Applebaum’s research focuses on themes in cultural, organizational, and religious psychology.
-He serves on the editorial boards of the Journal of Phenomenological Psychology and the Journal of Humanistic Psychology.
+He is a member of the Editorial Board of The Humanistic Psychologist, and reviews submissions for journals and presses including the Journal of Phenomenological Psychology and the Journal of Humanistic Psychology.

 Magnus Englander received his Ph.D. in Psychology from Saybrook University in 2001.
 His dissertation was directed by Amedeo Giorgi.
 He is a representative of the new generation of phenomenological psychologists.
 Englander has taught at various universities in the United States and Sweden, becoming a permanent faculty member in the Department of Social Work at Malmö University in Malmö, Sweden in 2006, and is a Saybrook faculty member.
 Englander teaches courses on the phenomenological method as modified for human scientific research, and his research focuses on the phenomenological psychological study of emotional memories, empathy, and interpersonal relations.
 For the last decade Englander has developed and implemented phenomenologically-based training programs in empathic communication for students and professionals.
 Englander is the author of multiple methodological articles related to phenomenological psychology.